Kepler Track | A Complete Guide

 The Māori legend goes, Rākaihautū discovered two lakes during a period of heavy rain.
 He named them Te Ana Au meaning ‘cave of rain’ and Roto Ua meaning ‘the lake where rain is constant’, now known as Lake Manapouri.

-Route options for the Kepler Track New Zealand
+Route options for the Kepler Track

 The full distance